datalad/datalad/paper.md

 (PI: Halchenko) and BMBF 01GQ1411 and 01GQ1905 (PI: Hanke) through [CRCNS](https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=5147) program.
 It received significant contributions from ReproNim [1P41EB019936-01A1](https://projectreporter.nih.gov/project_info_details.cfm?aid=8999833&map=y) and DANDI [5R24MH117295-02](https://projectreporter.nih.gov/project_info_description.cfm?aid=9981835&icde=53349087) NIH projects. ... .
+We express our gratitude to Joey Hess for the development and maintenance of git-annex, and for years of productive collaboration with the DataLad team.
 We would also like to express our gratitude to
 Joey Zhou,
 Matteo Visconti di Oleggio Castello,